guiglass/UPyPlot/README.md

 * Example was created using Unity 2017, but earlier versions should support the feature set.
 * Python 2.7 with MatPlotLib and NumPy installed.
-* The was only tested on C# scripts.
+* All examples were tested on C# scripts only, no guarentees for javascript.

 **How to use:**